mohd-afeef-badri/psd/docs/linear-elasticity.md

 The displacement $\mathbf{u}_h$ is the FEM approximation of the true displacement $\mathbf{u}$.

+>💡 **Note**
->💡 **Note on Gravity Loading as Body Force**
+> _Gravity Loading as Body Force_
 >
-> In our tutorials, we often use gravity as the only loading.
-This enters through the body force term:
+>In our tutorials, we often use gravity as the only loading.
+For 2D problem this enters through the body force term:
 >$$\mathbf{f} = \rho \mathbf{g} = \begin{bmatrix} 0 \\ -\rho g \end{bmatrix},$$
 >and is incorporated directly into $L(\mathbf{v})$:
 >$$L(\mathbf{v}) = \int_{\Omega} \rho \mathbf{g} \cdot \mathbf{v} \, d\Omega.$$

 ## Tutorial 1
 ### 2D Clamped Bar